FrancoisCarouge/Tree/README.md

 Tree for C++
 ============

-A tree data structure for C++.
-Defined as a non-linear non-associative unordered recursively referenced collection of nodes, each containing a value.
+Tree data structure for C++: non-linear non-associative unordered recursively referenced collection of nodes, each containing a value.

 ## Properties Tree